halla/mindonmaps-book/README.md

 Expand your memory, index your mind, organize your life &mdash; computer assisted thinking with mind maps.

-Book writing project, using Pollen publishing system.
+Book writing project, using [Pollen](http://pollenpub.com/), a racket based publishing system.

 There is no book site deployed yet.
 In the meantime, check out the blog at http://mindonmaps.com/